Kim Wexler: Season 6

 Jimmy and Kim begin their multi-step plan to embarrass Howard at an upcoming mediation meeting as to force HHM to forego a lengthy settlement negotiation period and instead reach a settlement sooner so that Jimmy can get his money.
-The plan involves dropping clues that Howard is a cocaine user to his business associates like Cliff Main and to his clients.
+The plan involves dropping clues to convince Cliff Main that Howard is a cocaine user and is indulging in the services of prostitutes.
+This includes planting a baggie of cocaine in Howard's locker at the country club, sending the Kettlemens to allege to Cliff that Howard bungled their case, and orchestrating things so that Kim and Cliff witness a disguised Jimmy kicking a prostitute out of Howard's car.
+When Howard catches on that Jimmy is running a con on him, he hires a private investigator to shadow Jimmy, not knowing that the man in question is actually a fake.

-During their plan, Kim finds she is being followed, but ends up meeting Mike who explains that he has men watching her and Jimmy, as Gus suspects Lalo may be alive and may come to seek revenge, but assures her they will remain to protect her.
+Kim finds she is being followed, and Mike explains that he has men watching her and Jimmy because Gus suspects Lalo may be alive and may seek revenge.
 Kim opts not to tell Jimmy, believing that he would forgo their plan against Howard if he knew Lalo was alive.
-Additionally, during a planned luncheon with Cliff, Cliff offers Kim an opportunity to have her pro bono work funded by a foundation, though this is to happen on the day of the Sandpiper call.
-On that day, Kim starts to head towards Sante Fe to meet with Cliff and the foundation, but Jimmy frantically calls her, as staged shots involving the mediator do not include his recent arm injury.
-Kim abandons the meeting to make sure that last minute changes to their plan are completed.
+During a planned luncheon with Cliff, he offers Kim an opportunity to have her pro bono work funded by a foundation, the directors of which Cliff wants Kim to meet on the day of the Sandpiper mediation.
+Kim starts towards Santa Fe, but as she's doing so, Jimmy happens to be in a liquor store where he crosses paths with Rand Casimiro, the retired judge acting as the mediator in the Sandpiper suit.
+Jimmy panics, because the final step in his and Kim's plan is to have the fake private investigator give Howard staged pictures of an actor resembling Casimiro seemingly collecting a bribe from Jimmy, but their photos don't include the real Casimiro's recently broken arm.
+Jimmy frantically calls Kim to let her know about this development.
+Kim chooses to abandon her meeting to help Jimmy reshoot the photos before the mediation.